m4r4v/login-vuejs-apiology-docker/README.md

 ### Dev - Prod Rules

-the port is the only factor being used to determine if is the dev or prod environment:
+the port is the only factor being used to determine if is the dev or prod environment, so when going live into production, the port must change to 80:

-- **dev port** : 8880
+- **dev port** : 8010
 - **prod port** : 80

 ### Technical Environment